 We have built bias training into both our rookie-onboarding and our management-development program and are holding executives to standards of inclusion-experience scores on our monthly employee pulse.

 As a workplace that calls itself a “dream factory” for entrepreneurs, our employees raised the question: Whose dreams do we serve?

-We began to understand that true diversity and inclusion means that — in addition to diversifying our staff make-up — we must also amplify black, brown, and minority voices through the clients we serve.
+We began to understand that true diversity and inclusion means that — in addition to diversifying our staff make-up — we must also amplify those whose identities intersect with oppressive systems … through the clients we serve.

 In our effort to evolve, a number of employees — led by Arshiya Kherani — are coordinating interviews with 50+ underrepresented founders over the next two quarters.